-You’ve realised that something needs to change, or a change is happening and you disagree, but what do you do now?
-If you’re supporting one of Beat’s campaigns, we’ll have done lots of this planning, but if you want to campaign on something else, the points below will help you to prepare.
+You’ve realised that something needs to change, but what do you do now?
+If you’re supporting one of Beat’s campaigns, we’ll have done lots of this planning.
+But if you want to campaign on something else, then our comprehensive campaigner toolkit will give you everything you need to have maximum impact.

 It is important to back up what you are saying with evidence that proves it is a problem.
 You could: